1

 • Unblowing-up hospitals and bridges

-• Housing refugees (people whose homes got exploded)
+• Housing refugees (people whose homes were converted into craters)

 What Wars Cost Total/Year 1% Less War Saves